input-output-hk/atala-prism/prism-sdk/identity/README.md

 The library is prepared to run on Android, to do so, you need to build a fat-jar manually which includes the Scala stdlib, then, import such jar in the Android project:
 - Run `sbt "project identityJVM" "assembly"`
 - Then, grab the jar from `jvm/target/scala-2.12/prism-identity.jar`
-- On your Android project, invoke `io.iohk.atala.prism.identity.PrismDid.createUnpublishedDID` to verify the integration works.
+- On your Android project, invoke `io.iohk.atala.prism.identity.DID.createUnpublishedDID` to verify the integration works.